-Exemplary 3 Meets Expectation 2 2 C Ooes Not Meet Expectation 1 Evidence Include all criteria from "meets expectations" plus the following: The WBL Coordinator works closely with counselors to provide information about postsecondary credit opportunities to students, parents, educators, and community partners.
+Exemplary 3 Meets Expectation 2 Does Not Meet Expectation Evidence Include all criteria from "meets expectations" plus the following: The WBL Coordinator works closely with school counselors to provide information about postsecondary credit opportunities to students, parents, educators, and community partners.
 The WBL Coordinator works with postsecondary institutions to understand post-secondary opportunities for students.
 The appropriate sequence of courses in the individual career plan is aligned over a six-year period (four years secondary).
-The student file of all WBL students includes an individual career plan complete with advisement and post-secondary options. post-secondary or industry credential required to become a YAP completer.
-The WBL Coordinator makes presentations to CTAE classes concerning post-secondary opportunities. are not YAP completers.
-The WBL Coordinator does not present information to CTAE classes concerning post-secondary opportunities.
+The student file of all WBL students includes an individual career plan complete with advisement and post-secondary options.
+Most YAP students complete the post-secondary or industry credential required to become a YAP completer. □ A low percentage of YAP students are not YAP completers. □ The WBL Coordinator does not present information to CTAE classes concerning post-secondary opportunities. □ The WBL Coordinator has no process in place to assist students with post-secondary opportunities.
 Records of YAP completers.
 Participation in dual enrollment activities.
 Documentation of Career Pathway Completers.
 Documentation of post-secondary campus tours.
 Documentation of industry tours.